ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 5. To save space/resources, remove the container using `podman rm hello-world-container`

-## Creating a container using Dockerfiles stored in a Github Repository
+## Creating a container using Dockerfiles stored in a GitHub Repository
 1. First clone the GitHub repository to your computer using `git clone`.
 For this example, we'll be cloning the CSE [course-support repository](https://github.com/ucrcsedept/course-support.git).
 2. In the terminal, navigate to the repository using `cd`.
 3. Navigate to the course directory you want to create a container for inside the `containers` folder.
 For this example, we'll use `cs100`.